 Training is one of the best benefits of membership in the Corps.
-There are many varied trainings available on a cost-free basis for MRC Volunteers, including required training for Deployment-Ready volunteers as well as optional trainings.
+There are many trainings available on a cost-free basis for MRC Volunteers, including required training for deployment-ready volunteers as well as optional trainings.
 For your convenience some of trainings are available online.
 Please read the WMMRC/WMDART Policy and Procedure Manual as part of your training.

 Required Training for Deployment-Ready Volunteers